Nylon Tubing

 | Chemical compatibility | Compatible with commonly used industrial oils and media | Compatible with commonly used industrial oils and media |

-| Typical application environment | Industrial piping systems with relatively simple environmental conditions | Industrial piping systems with more significant temperature and humidity variation |
+| Typical application environment | Industrial systems with relatively stable conditions | Industrial systems with variable temperature or humidity |

-Nylon Tubing PA 12
+Nylon 12 Tubing (PA12)

 ㆍLow moisture absorption material structure